wb2osz/direwolf-doc/README.md

 Most of the Dire Wolf documentation is part of the source code repository [https://github.com/wb2osz/direwolf/tree/master/doc](https://github.com/wb2osz/direwolf/tree/master/doc)

 The large number of documentation files and revisions are making the source code repository very large which means long download times.
-The less essential documentation will be migrated here to slow down the source code repository growth.
+The more general purpose documentation will be migrated here to slow down the source code repository growth.

 ## Application Notes ##